bhumphrey0x20/Vehicle-Detection-and-Tracking/README.md

 * output_image - directory includeing sample images and
     * project_video_DetectT40.mp4 - video of vehicle dectection using linear SVM
     * project_video_Detect_rbf.mp4 - video of vehicle dectection using SVM with rbf kernel

-The goals / steps of this project are the following:
+      *** Note videos have been resized from original to upload to github The goals / steps of this project are the following:

 * Perform feature extraction using Histogram of Oriented Gradients (HOG), color features, and histogram of colors from a labeled training set of images and train a classifier Linear SVM classifier